 If service detail is what your prospective clients want, give it to them!
 Write full, keyword-optimized service pages for every one of your solutions.
 Your clients will appreciate the helpful information and reward you with higher conversion rates.

 Keyword-rich service pages also enable rankings for a much larger variety of terms.
 In other words, that’s more people coming to your website for specific services you provide!
-So many HVAC companies injure themselves my skipping this process in favor of a cheap bullet list on the homepage.
+So many HVAC companies injure themselves by skipping this process favoring a cheap bullet list on the homepage.
 That doesn’t work for SEO, and it won’t work for your prospective customers either.

 Get those customer reviews!
 Write those service pages (or have a professional do them for you).
 Of consumers say it’s important, it matters.